LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - explore all the communities on a given instance in guest mode;
 - multi-community (community aggregation);
 - community moderation, instance moderation and moderation log;
-- save posts and comments you are creating as drafts to edit them later.
+- save posts and comments you are creating as drafts to edit them later;
+- add custom tags to users to easily recognize them across communities.

 ## Want to try it out?